patriciaserra/advent-of-code-c-2023/README.md

 These solutions have been coded in the C programming language.

-Unfortunately I did not solve all puzzles, but you can still access the few that I managed to solve :)
+Unfortunately I did not solve all puzzles, better luck next year :)

 ## Table of contents
 - [Advent of Code 2023 Solutions in C 🎄](#advent-of-code-2023-solutions-in-c-)